razmid/Verilog_repo/README.md

   * Without Acknowledgement from Succeeding stage

 ### Lab 2
-* GCD of Two Tumbers
+* GCD of Two Numbers

 ### Lab 3
 * Sum of Squares of First N Natural Numbers